 - Sour cream + eggs.
 When you stir in the sour cream, it considerably cools down the warm batter.
 But just to be safe, I usually crack the eggs into a separate bowl and temper them (whisk them and then gradually stir in some of the warm batter).
 Then I scrape all of the tempered egg mixture into the pot and quickly stir it into the batter.
 This helps ensure that the eggs won't scramble when they hit the warm batter.

-How to Make It
+How to Make Lemon Sheet Cake

 - In a large pot set over medium heat, melt the butter.
 Add the water and the lemon juice, increase the heat, and bring to a boil.

-- Remove pot from the heat and allow the batter to cool for at least 5 minutes.
-Then briskly stir in the flour until smooth, followed by the sugar, sour cream, and lemon zest.
+- Remove pot from the heat and allow the butter to cool for at least 5 minutes.
+Then briskly stir in the flour until smooth.

-- Mix in the vanilla and lemon extract.
-Then sprinkle the baking soda and salt over the top of the batter and stir them in until all ingredients are well blended.
+- Sprinkle the baking soda and salt over the top of the batter and stir them in until all ingredients are well blended.

-- Spread the batter into a greased sheet pan and bake until a toothpick tests done!
+- Spread the batter into a greased sheet pan.

 Tips, Tricks, & Equipment